blabla1337/skf-flask/skf/markdown/knowledge_base/32-knowledge_base--Unauthorized_credential_changes--.md

-Unauthorised credential changes
+Unauthorized credential changes
 -------

 **Description:**

 An application which offers a user login functionality, usually has an administration page where his user-data can be modified.
 When the user wants to change this data he should specify his current password.

 **Solution:**

 When changing user credentials or email address the user must always enter a valid password in order to implement the changes.
 This is also called re-authentication or step-up / adaptive authentication.
 Whenever a user "re-authenticates" himself the current sessionid value should also be refreshed in order to fend of so called "session hijackers"